Child, youth and family

 In response to the findings of our Needs Assessment and identifying the improvement of child health and development as a health priority for the region, Brisbane South PHN is focused on working with partners and the community to deliver universally supported, regional and place-based projects to address this issue, and other primary health issues that impact whole of family wellbeing.

-The Thriving and On Track (TOTs) project is a collaborative initiative between Children’s Health Queensland, the Department of Education, Brisbane South Primary PHN, Logan Together, Head Start Queensland and The Benevolent Society.
-This program aims to increase access for children aged 2.5 to 3.5 years to developmental screening and early intervention services in the Logan, Inala and Southern Moreton Bay Islands areas.
+The Thriving and On Track (TOTs) project is a collaborative initiative between Children’s Health Queensland, the Department of Education, Brisbane South PHN, Logan Together, The Benevolent Society and other service partners.
+This program aims to increase access for children aged 0 to 5 years to developmental screening and early intervention services in the Logan and Inala areas.